NASA Zodiac & Ophiuchus: The 13th Sign & Precession Myth

 What Is Ophiuchus?

 Ophiuchus (pronounced oh-fee-YOO-kus) is a real constellation located between Scorpio and Sagittarius.
-The Sun passes through it for roughly 18 days each year, approximately November 29 through December 17.
+The Sun passes through it for roughly 18 days each year, approximately November 29 through December 17 by the astronomical constellation figures.
+Exact boundary dates vary by method — the Synthesis engine places the Sun's Ophiuchus passage at roughly December 7-18; check your exact birth moment rather than relying on any date range.

 The constellation depicts a figure holding a serpent and has been recognized by astronomers since ancient times.
 The Babylonians knew it was there.
 They simply chose to exclude it to maintain a clean 12-sign system with each sign occupying 30 degrees of the 360-degree ecliptic.